yclas/guides/docs/Yclas-self-hosted-installation-software-requirements.md

 **Main requirements**

--   Firstly, and most imporantly you need a computer that has a working internet connection.  💻
+-   First and most imporantly you need a computer that has a working internet connection.  💻
--   An internet browser 🌐
+-   An internet browser. 🌐
 -   A web hosting that supports:
     -   Apache 2+
     -   PHP 7